CatalinoAgapito/PA3/README.md

 ### Section: 2ECE-C
 ### Date Submitted: September 10, 2026

-In this Program Assignment, three different problems were asked to demonstrate proficiency in Pandas data analysis.
-Each problem focuses on different aspects of data manipulation, from positional and label-based indexing to Boolean filtering and conditional selection
+In this Program Assignment, three different problems were given to demonstrate the use of Pandas for data analysis.
+Each problem focuses on different ways of working with data, such as selecting specific rows and columns, finding particular car models, and choosing records based on certain conditions.
+The activities also show how to organize and view specific information from a dataset while keeping the original data unchanged.
+Through these problems, the car dataset can be examined more easily and the required information can be selected according to the given instructions.

 # Problem 1: Positional and Label-Based Slicing

 ````
 import pandas as pd
 ````
-### In this part of the code, it prepares the program to work with the car data.
+In this part of the code, it prepares the program to work with the car data.

 ````
 cars = pd.read_csv('cars.csv')
 cars
 ````
-In this part of the code, the cars.csv file is loaded into a DataFrame named cars.
-The cars DataFrame contains the information about the different vehicles that will be used for the activity.
+In this part of the code, it loads the car data from the CSV file and displays the information in the table.

 ````
 print(cars.shape)
 print(cars.columns.tolist())
 ````
-This part of the code shows the size of the cars DataFrame and the complete list of column names.
-The shape shows the number of rows and columns, while columns.tolist() displays all the column names in a list.
+This part of the code shows the number of rows and columns in the table and provides a list of the information included in the dataset.

 ````
 cars_6_to_10 = cars.iloc[5:10]
 cars_6_to_10
 ````
-In this part of the code, positional indexing with iloc selects rows 6 through 10 from the dataset.
-The selected rows are then stored in a new DataFrame named cars_6_to_10 without changing the original cars DataFrame.
+In this part of the code, it selects cars 6 to 10 from the list and displays the information for those cars.

 ````
 cars_6_to_10 = cars.iloc[6:11]